remla23-team10/model-training/README.md

 3. Run `dvc pull` to initiate the authorization process.
 This will open a browser window where you can authorize the app to access your Google Drive folder.
 4. Run `dvc repro` and `dvc push` to push the artifacts to the Google Drive folder.

+### Running tests
+To run the unit tests for this project, run `pytest` in the root folder.

 ## Project Organization

     ├── .dvc               <- DVC files